Business in Kinshasa (DR Congo)

 cultural and administrative capital of the

-DR Congo (Central Africa)
+Democratic Republic of the Congo (Central Africa)

 - Kinshasa is the largest city of the DR Congo: 17